Part Time - If you are applying for this course, click apply now.

 If your qualification is not listed above, please contact the Student Administration team at email@example.com for further advice.

-The fee for this course is £6,935 per 120 credits if you are from the UK or EU.
+The fee for this course is £6,935 per 120 credits if you are from the UK/Ireland/EU settled/pre-settled.
+You will study 80 credits per year.

-This part-time course is not available to international students who require a Tier 4 visa to study in the UK.
+This part-time course is not available to international students who require a Student visa to study in the UK.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.